Converting infix to RPN (shunting-yard algorithm)

 while (!stack.isEmpty() && !stack.peek().equals("(")) {

-// Until the top token (from the stack) is left parenthesis, pop from
+// Until the top token is a left parenthesis, pop from stack

 output.add(stack.pop());